These cookie dough truffles are the epitome of indulgence. All the great flavors of your favorite cookie dough, all wrapped up in a bite sized treat.

 I don’t think I’m alone, when I say that eating the cookie dough is one of the best parts of making a batch of chocolate chip cookies.
 With this easy recipe we have all the best parts of chocolate chip cookie dough, all coated in your favorite chocolate shell.

 I used our edible cookie dough recipe for the base of these delicious chocolate chip cookie dough truffles.
-It’s a egg-free, heat treated cookie dough to avoid any risk of e-coli, salmonella poisoning, or food poisoning.
+It’s egg free, with heat treated flavor to avoid any risks of e-coli, or salmonella poisoning.

-- All Purpose Flour – baked in the oven to remove any risk of bacteria
+- All Purpose Flour – bake the flour in the oven to remove any risk of bacteria

 - Unsalted Butter – softened to mix easily with the ingredients, and it adds a nice buttery flavor and helps everything stay together

 - Brown Sugar and Granulated Sugar – to sweeten the cookie dough and give it the taste of actual cookie dough

 - Vanilla Extract – for flavor

 - Milk – to hold the cookie dough together without the eggs, you could substitute half and half or heavy cream if desired

 - Salt – to balance out the sweetness

 - Mini Chocolate Chips – to fill the cookie dough with the perfect amount of chocolate